 SOTHEBY'S IRISH SALE:

-Sotheby's first auction in London dedicated to Irish art took place in 1995 and has taken place annually since then, achieving a number of world record prices, such as 'The Wild Ones' by Jack B. Yeats and 'Travelling Woman with Newspaper' by Louis Le Brocquy.
+Sotheby's first auction in London dedicated to Irish art took place in 1995, and has achieved a number of world record prices, such as 'The Wild Ones' by Jack B. Yeats and 'Travelling Woman with Newspaper' by Louis Le Brocquy.
 'Portrait of Gardenia St. George with Riding Crop' by Sir William Orpen, realised £1,983,500 and remains the most expensive Irish painting sold at auction.

 Sotheby's 2001 Irish Sale totalled £7,013,746 - the highest sum ever achieved worldwide for a sale of Irish Art.